pengfei99/DataGovernance/docs/metadata-management/Metadata_model_and_management.md

             in the lake so that they are more understandable to the user.
 It can also be used as a basis for identifying data links.
 For instance, data associated with the same tags can be considered linked.

-2. Data indexing (DI): consists in setting up a data structure to retrieve datasets based on specific characteristics (keywords or patterns).
+2. Data indexing (DI): consists of setting up a data structure to retrieve datasets based on specific characteristics (keywords or patterns).
 This requires the construction of forward or inverted indexes.
 Indexing makes it possible to optimize data querying in the lake through keyword filtering.
 It is particularly useful for textual data management, but can also be used